davidnqd/lucidEDT/README.markdown

 Press ESCAPE to show or hide the console.

-Change the contents of the editor:
+Programatically set the contents of the editor: *(Also, just typing works too)*

 		text = 'Remember to give the editor focus before hitting CTRL+Z'